tldr-pages/tldr/pages/common/kate.md

 `kate {{https://example.com}}`

-- Start a new Kate instance:
+- Launch Kate, creating a new instance even if one is already open:

 `kate --new`